FYSETC/wiki.fysetc/docs/Cheatah_Board_V30.md

    ![Image10.png](/images/Image10.png)

 11. Power up the Cheetah V3

 12. You can confirm that the flash was successful by running `ls /dev/serial/by-id`.
 If the flash was successful, this should now show a klipper device, similar to:

      ![Image11.png](/images/Image11.png)

+!!!Note
-   (note: this test is not applicable if the firmware was compiled for UART, rather than USB)
+this test is not applicable if the firmware was compiled for UART, rather than USB)

+!!!Important
-**Important:** If the Cheetah V3 is not powered with 12-24V, Klipper will be unable to communicate with the TMC drivers via UART and the Cheetah V3 will automatically shut down.
+If the Cheetah V3 is not powered with 12-24V, Klipper will be unable to communicate with the TMC drivers via UART and the Cheetah V3 will automatically shut down.